Need for Recording a Wide Range of Loads

 2. False turn short indications are minimized for that coil

-An optimum data set would include waveforms whose FDZC positions were aligned with each rotor coil slot.
-This insures that no true shorts will be missed and that no false turn short indications will be reported.
+An optimum data set would include waveforms whose FDZC positions were aligned with each rotor coil slot (red filled data points in Figure 1).
 The Generatortech software will automatically record optimized waveforms as load on the generator is changing.

-MWS Load vs FDZC Position Graph - An optimum test would record a set of waveforms whose FDZC positions closely aligned with each rotor coil (red filled data points).
-Negative MVARs are often needed at full real load to align with the FDZC position with the smallest rotor coils (Coils 1 and 2).
+Figure 1 - MWS Load vs FDZC Position Graph - An optimum test would record a set of waveforms whose FDZC positions closely aligned with each rotor coil (red filled data points).
+Negative MVARs are often needed at full real load to align the FDZC position with the smallest rotor coils (Coils 1 and 2).
 Generatortech software automatically records these optimized waveforms as load is changing.
+The inset shows a waveform that produced a FDZC of 4.0 (55.1 MWS, 0.0 MVARS).

 Recording data using a narrow range of loads and not considering the FDZC position will produce both false negative and false positive indications.
 We have seen many examples of competitors’ reports that had errors of both types and at least a couple of rotor rewinds were planned that were based upon false turn short indications.